Growing green manure in pots or containers: possible or not?

 Fabaceae are nitrogen-rich green manures

-- The rye, which can be sown alone or mixed with a legume.
+• Rye, which can be sown alone or mixed with a legume.

 Brassicaceae

-Phacelia is a very melliferous green manure
+Phacelia is a highly melliferous green manure

 How and when to grow these green manures in pots?

 The sowing period depends on the green manure species and the desired effect.
-Green manure can be sown between late winter and early spring, just before planting certain hungry vegetables, such as tomatoes, squashes, courgettes, peppers… These green manures will have time to develop within two months, allowing for vegetable planting by late April or early May.
+Green manure can be sown between late winter and early spring, just before planting certain hungry vegetables, such as tomatoes, squashes, courgettes, peppers… These green manures will have time to develop within two months, allowing for planting the vegetables by late April or early May.
 In spring, you mainly sow mustard, buckwheat, spring vetch, phacelia…

 By sowing green manure in late summer, they will occupy the substrate in pots and containers to prevent the growth of adventives.
 Late August to early September, you can sow mustard, sainfoin, crimson clover, winter vetch, rye, and buckwheat.